Add VMware vCenter Cloud Provider Resource

 The Resource dialog box is displayed.

 Enter the required information.
 Unless specified differently, paths are relative to the datacenter so for example, to specify VM storage "datastore cluster" that is under datacenter "QualiSB", enter "datastore cluster" in the VM Storage field.
+For guidance on finding each element in your vCenter server, see vCenter cheetsheet for versions 5.5-6.5 or vCenter cheetsheet for version 6.7 and above.

 Note: All vCenter elements must be located under the same data center.